141 Pounds In Kilos

 BMI = 64 kg / (1.75 m)^2 ≈ 20.8

 This BMI falls within the "normal weight" range, according to the World Health Organization (WHO) guidelines.
-However, it's crucial to remember that BMI is just one indicator of health, and it doesn't account for factors like muscle mass, bone density, and body fat distribution.
+That said, it's crucial to remember that BMI is just one indicator of health, and it doesn't account for factors like muscle mass, bone density, and body fat distribution.
 It's always best to consult a healthcare professional for a comprehensive health assessment.

 The Importance of Accuracy in Weight Measurement